MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-guest-settings.md

 If you want group owners to be able to add guest users as members of a group, use the option **AllowToAddGuests**.

-If you want that guest users members of a group can access the group information, use the option **AllowGuestsToAccessGroups**.
+If you want guest user members of a group to be able to access group information, use the option **AllowGuestsToAccessGroups**.

 ## Microsoft 365